CHARITHA-14/python-task-1/README.md

 - Proper file closing using with statement

+## Task 9: Error Handling and Debugging Using Python

+### Description
+This task focuses on understanding error handling and debugging techniques in Python.
+The program demonstrates how to handle runtime errors using try-except blocks, manage multiple exceptions, and ensure smooth program execution using else and finally blocks.
+It also covers logging errors using Python’s logging module, saving logs to a file, creating custom error messages, and debugging applications by analyzing log files.

+### Files Included
+- error_handling.py
+- error.log

+### Concepts Covered
+- Understanding runtime errors in Python
+- Using try-except blocks for error handling
+- Handling multiple exceptions
+- Using else and finally blocks
+- Creating custom error messages
+- Logging errors using the logging module
+- Saving error logs to a file
+- Debugging applications using log files

+## Task 10: Object-Oriented Programming Using Bank Account System in Python

+### Description
+This task focuses on implementing Object-Oriented Programming (OOP) concepts in Python through a real-world bank account system.
+The program demonstrates the use of classes and objects, constructors, encapsulation using private variables, inheritance, and method overriding.
+It simulates real banking operations such as deposit, withdrawal, balance checking, and interest calculation using multiple account objects.

+### Files Included
+- bank_account.py

+### Concepts Covered
+- Classes and objects in Python
+- Constructors and instance variables
+- Encapsulation using private attributes
+- Inheritance and code reusability
+- Method overriding
+- Creating multiple objects
+- Simulating real-world banking operations
+- Structured and well-commented Python code

 ## How to Run the Scripts

 1. Open the project folder in VS Code or any IDE.